 \section{Physical implications}

 In this section, we discuss the potential implications of the theoretical results in the candidate physical systems for 3D AWSM and other related materials.

 According to the study by Yang \emph{et al.} \cite{Yang14B}, 3D AWSM might be obtained at the topological QCP between normal band insulator and WSM, or at the QCP between normal band insulator and topological insulator in 3D noncentrosymmetric system.
-The theoretical studies predicted that 3D AWSM can be reached at the QCP between normal band insulator and topological insulator through turning pressure on BiTeI, in which the inversion symmetry is broken \cite{Yang13, Bahramy12}.
+The theoretical studies predicted that 3D AWSM can be reached at the QCP between normal band insulator and topological insulator through tuning pressure on BiTeI, in which the inversion symmetry is broken \cite{Yang13, Bahramy12}.
 The subsequent experimental measurements for pressured BiTeI through x-ray powder diffraction and infrared spectroscopy are consistent with the theoretical prediction \cite{Xi13}.
 The measurements of Shubnikov-de Haas (SdH) quantum oscillations also reveled the existence of pressure-induced topological QPT in BiTeI \cite{Park15}.
-We expect that the theoretical results shown in Sec.~\ref{Sec:Results} could be verified in the candidate materials for 3D AWSM by turning the strength of Coulomb interaction and disorder properly.
+The theoretical results shown in section~\ref{Sec:Results} would be helpful for understanding the low-energy behaviors of candidate materials for 3D AWSM.

-In 3D anisotropic DSM (ADSM), the dispersion of fermion excitations is also linear with two momentum components but quadratical with the third one \cite{Yang14A}.
-Yang \emph{et al.} showed that 3D ADSM can be obtained at the QCP between normal band insulator and topological 3D DSM, or at the QCP between 3D DSM and weak topological insulator or topological crystalline insulator \cite{Yang14A}.
+In 3D anisotropic DSM (ADSM), the dispersion of fermion excitations is also linear along two directions and quadratic along the third one \cite{Yang14B}.
+Yang \emph{et al.} showed that 3D ADSM can be obtained at the QCP between normal band insulator and topological 3D DSM, or at the QCP between 3D DSM and weak topological insulator or topological crystalline insulator \cite{Yang14B}.
 The analysis of Yuan \emph{et al.} exhibited that 3D ADSM state is possible to be realized in ZrTe$_{5}$ at the QCP between insulating and 3D DSM phases \cite{Yuan17}.
 The experimental studies on pressured ZrTe$_{5}$ through SdH quantum oscillations showed the evidence of 3D ADSM state \cite{ZhangJingLei17}.
-Recently, the experimental studies based on SdH quantum oscillations and high pressure x-ray diffraction exhibited that there is a QCP from 3D DSM to band insulator phases in Cd$_{3}$As$_{2}$ with increasing of pressure \cite{ZhangCengXiuFaXian17}.
-The theoretical results shown above should also hold on in 3D ADSM, and are helpful for understanding the low energy behaviors of candidate materials of 3D ADSM.
+Recently, the experimental studies based on SdH quantum oscillations and high pressure x-ray diffraction unveiled that there is a QCP from 3D DSM to band insulator phases in Cd$_{3}$As$_{2}$ with increasing of pressure \cite{ZhangCengXiuFaXian17}.
+The theoretical results shown above should also hold on in 3D ADSM, and are valuable for understanding the physical properties of candidate materials of 3D ADSM.